August 25, 2016

 Before starting school it’s a great idea to meet with your primary care doctor or endocrinologist to come up with a care plan that addresses your specific needs.
 No two people are the same, so no two treatment plans will be the same.
 This is why it’s extremely important to make sure that you ask your doctor about what will work best for you.
 Please keep in mind that the tips here are just suggestions and they should not be considered medical advice!
 Always talk to your doctor before making changes to your treatment plan.
 If you’re moving out of state for school, do some research to find a trusted doctor or endocrinologist near your new area.
 Another important thing to consider is potential changes to your health insurance, your status as a college student can change your policy so it’s important to stay on top of extra expenses associated with Diabetes care.

-People tend to think of school supplies as notebooks and pencils, but there are another set of necessary school supplies for Diabetics.
-Although most remember to take their blood glucose meter, monitoring strips, alcohol wipes, insulin, it is easy to forget items that can easily be found at home like a sharps container or things that may not have considered like urine ketone test strips.
+People tend to think of school supplies like notebooks and pencils, but there is another set of necessary school supplies for Diabetics.
+Although most remember to take their blood glucose meter, monitoring strips, alcohol wipes, insulin, it is easy to forget items that can easily be found at home like a sharps container or things that may not have been considered like urine ketone test strips.
 One of the quickest ways to put your mind at ease is to carry glucose gel in your bag.
 Transcend glucose gels have exactly 15 grams of glucose, which is the amount recommended by the American Diabetes Association for treating blood sugar lows without overrating.
 Glucose gels are a better choice than glucose tablets that are chalky and time-consuming to chew because the gel allows glucose to start to absorb into the gums instantly.
 Transcend Glucose Gels have a durable package so you can keep it in the bottom of your book bag without worrying about it spilling and getting all over everything.
 Our glucose gel formula isn’t compromised by heating or freezing and it has a long-lasting shelf life so you can keep pouches on you all year long with no worries.
 You can never be too prepared, so bring more supplies than you may think you actually need and you will be prepared for success.
 Other items to pack include Medic Alert identification, a copy of important contact phone numbers, and their insurance card.
 It’s a great idea to get a special medical cabinet so everything lives in one place that is easy to find.

 Spread the Word